 We’re excited to have custom, authentic, hand-crafted shutters in production as we speak!
 Depending on the weather, we’ll be installing as early as next week.
 So, while we patiently wait shutter day to come, we’re compiling all that we learned in this blog post and, next week, will share an update once they’re installed.

 Even though we’re using the term ‘shutters’ here, the technically correct word in our case is ‘blinds’.
 Yes, they’re actually ‘Outside Blinds’, and its what we would have called for if we were building this house in 1904.

 Check out the pages here from my 1893 Mulliner Catalog of Turn-of-the-Century Doors, Windows, and Decorative Millwork:

-They key is whether they feature slats, or ‘louvers’.
+The key is whether they feature slats, sometimes called ‘louvers’.
 If so, they were blinds.